swaptacular/swpt_accounts/protocol.rst

    The moment at which this message was sent (the message timestamp).

 minimum_account_balance : int64
-   Determines the *minimum* amount that MUST remain available on sender's account after the requested amount has been secured.
+   Determines the minimum amount that SHOULD remain available on sender's account after the requested amount has been secured.
 This can be a negative number.

+TODO: mention the greedy way this thing should work.

 Before sending a message to this actor, the sender MUST create a Coordinator Request (CR) database record, with a primary key of